Friends of The Pinnacle weeding effort 2023 - 2024

 This chart shows the total effort for the season so far for each weed type.

-Most effort (185 h; 47%) was spent in this period on the group of uncategorised low to medium risk broadleaf weeds* largely in Weetangera paddock.
-This was followed at a distance by Paterson's curse (61 h, 16%) largely in Kama Link paddock and St. John's Wort (57 h, 15%).
-All other weeds combined accounted for <20% of effort.
+Most effort (243 h; 37% of total) was spent in this period on the group of uncategorised low to medium risk broadleaf weeds* largely in Weetangera paddock.
+This was followed at a distance by St. John's Wort (142 h, 22%), Paterson's curse (65 h, 10%) largely in Kama Link paddock, miscellaneous Woody weeds excluding Briars and Blackberries (50 h, 8%) and Thistles other than Saffron thistles (48 h, 7%).
+All other weeds combined accounted for 16% of effort.

 *this incudes Hoary Mustard, Prickly Lettuce, Nightshade, Fleabane, Tragopogon, Plantain, Flatweeds, Paddymelon and Sorrel.